GoogleCloudPlatform/cpp-samples/bigquery/write/README.md

 The program will be in `.build/single_threaded_write`.

 ## Pre-requisites

 You are going to need a Google Cloud project to host the BigQuery dataset and table used in this example.
 You will need to install and configure the BigQuery CLI tool.
-Follow the' [Google Cloud CLI install][install-sdk] instructions, and then the [quickstart][BigQuery CLI tool] for the BigQuery CLI tool.
+Follow the [Google Cloud CLI install][install-sdk] instructions, and then the [quickstart][BigQuery CLI tool] for the BigQuery CLI tool.